 When Dream's remaking the Corinthian, both of them lack nipples.

 Generally speaking, when you're dealing with superhero fare, a hero's costume will hug every contour of his rippled body, outlining every muscle in detail while also highlighting the fact that he has no nipples or genitals.
+This also applies for superheroines (and even the civilians at times too if the artist is going that way) where their costume hugs every nook and cranny on their body, but nary a naughty bit is shown.

 In Walt Disney's Fantasia, centaurs, water nymphs, and other "good" characters are drawn without nipples, while the witches from Bald Mountain have them.
 This has the unfortunate effect of making the male centaurs look like they're sculpted from plasticine.